ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: Discussion

-The latter concern on over-personalization could cause the lack of community data relevant to the specific queries and user backgrounds, which would amplify the issues of hallucination commonly seen in LLM-powered agents. \name{} provided answers purely generated by LLMs in its response in cases the answers grounded on the community data were not satisfactory.
+The latter concern on over-personalization could cause the lack of community data relevant to the specific queries and user backgrounds, which would amplify the issues of hallucination commonly seen in LLM-powered agents. \minor{ Our user study also revealed that \baselineA{} did not outperform \baselineB{} in terms of user satisfaction with the received information.
+We attribute this to an expectation mismatch: while seeker personas effectively encourage users to deeply reflect on and concretize their specific information needs, the agent’s general responses cannot meet the users' heightened expectations.
+Consequently, users may mistakenly attribute this poor output to their own failure in defining the seeker persona.
+This traps them in a frustrating cycle of repeated edits in hopes of yielding better responses—an experience echoed by P20 (\autoref{sec:overp}).
+This demonstrates that helping users refine their needs without providing corresponding relevant information is ultimately counterproductive. } \name{} also provided answers purely generated by LLMs \minor{(\ie Answer of genAI)} in its response in cases the answers grounded on the community data were not satisfactory.
 However, to maximize the values of online communities for information support, the system should help users realize what the community can offer and what it can not to meet their information needs.
 For example, it could visually group the types and amount of information retrieved based on user queries \cite{wu2024comviewer}.
 In cases little existing community data is satisfactory, the system could help users create new posts, \eg by generating topical and emotionally relevant images to the drafted post \cite{cscw25mentalimager}, to express their situations and needs to gain support from human members. \wu{Moreover, agents could also ask some reflective problems to enhance sensemaking and critical thinking \cite{malik2024towards, peng2024designquizzer} and supplement their response with personalized links that direct to a platform with relevant resources \cite{malik2024towards}.}

+\minor{Our findings also highlight a critical challenge in using simulated personas: the conflict between synthetic narratives and authentic human experience.
+Although \name{} ensures transparency by providing direct links to original community posts, some participants expressed a preference for interacting with real people rather than virtual agents and found overly personalized details distracting (\autoref{sec:overp}).
+This suggests that in online communities, trust depends heavily on preserving the genuine, unpolished nature of peer-to-peer discourse.
+When an agent synthesizes community opinions into a flawlessly smooth, heavily personalized narrative, it risks feeling artificial and undermining that trust.
+To maintain trust, future agents should not function solely as synthetic experts that provide efficient, context-aware summaries, they can also act as guides that helps users locate and analyze relevant posts \cite{zhang2024see}.
+For instance, they can explicitly point out different opinions or debates found in the cited links.}